bytecodealliance/wasmtime/meetings/cranelift/2021/cranelift-09-20.md

   layout depending on what the producer is doing.
 No concept of struct in cranelift, but we do have producers that compile structs.
 Pointer-width fields have different sizes.
-- acrichto - wasmtime has platform independent things
+- acrichto - wasmtime has platform dependent things for VMContext yeah
 - afonso - control type for stack\_addr and such is pointer type
 - cfallin - if you use 32-bit on 64-bit should be compiled correctly?
 Would be nice to be independent but there's lots of details